Brands beware: Pinterest contests and sweepstakes as you know them are fundamentally changing.

 The days of picking a winner at random have come to an end on Pinterest.
 When coming up with rules for your contest, make sure to keep the judging guidelines fun and subjective.
 For example, Jetsetter hosted a Pinterest scavenger hunt contest where they provided clues every day for two weeks and users pinned an image from their site that they believed matched the clue.
 Jetsetter chose the winners based on creativity, visual interest and how well the pin fit the clues.

 With the absence of designated repins, likes or comments, keeping track of contests has become much more difficult.
 Because of this, it’s very important that your brand chooses a specific keyword for users to use in the captions of their pins.
-While you might have seen brands use hashtags in the past, Pinterest‘s search actually does not support the use of hashtags, so the use of a keyword is particularly important now.
+You CAN use hashtags in your descriptions.
 Before deciding on what to use, be sure to do a quick search of Pinterest to ensure you’ve chosen a keyword unique to your contest.

 When designing a contest to fit Pinterest’s new rules, think of it as a fun challenge for you and your followers.
 Pinterest wants you to think about your contests as “quality over quantity”.
 By eliminating the easy stuff, more creativity can shine through.